HomeDirectoriesBuilding Your First Business Directory Listing

 Success Story: A local accounting firm increased directory traffic by 40% simply by changing their primary category from “Business Services” to “Tax Preparation Services” during tax season, then switching to “Bookkeeping Services” during the rest of the year.

 Some directories allow custom categories or keywords.
-Use these opportunities to highlight unique services or specialisations that standard categories don’t capture.
+Use these to highlight unique services or specialisations that standard categories don’t capture.

 Start with what you do, not who you are.
 “We provide emergency plumbing services for residential and commercial properties” works better than “We are a family-owned business committed to excellence.”